-- 4.1 The Council is proposing a number of Additional and Main Modifications to the submitted Local Plan (ED130) as a result of the examination hearing sessions, and updates to the evidence base to take account of the advice from the Inspector in her letter of 2 August 2019 (ED98).
-These changes need to be considered through the SA process to determine if they significantly affect the findings set out in the SA Report (EB204) submitted alongside the Local Plan Submission Version 2017.
-The Additional Modifications mainly relate to minor edits to the text and have therefore been screened out as not being significant in terms of the SA, i.e. they would be inherently unlikely to give rise to significant effects. - 4.2 The SA process as it applies to the Main Modifications has been undertaken in three stages and is structured within this chapter as follows: - Screening each of the Main Modifications was screened to determine if it is likely to significantly affect the findings of the of the SA Report (EB204). - Alternatives in light of the proposed modifications sets out if there is a need for further consideration of reasonable alternatives through the SA process in light of the proposed Main Modifications. - Appraisal of the Local Plan Submission Version plus proposed modifications considers the Local Plan Submission Version and proposed Main Modifications to determine if the findings of the previous SA work should be amended.
+- 4.1 The Council proposed a number of Main Modifications to the submitted Local Plan (ED130) as a result of the examination hearing sessions, and updates to the evidence base to take account of the advice from the Inspector in her letter of 2 August 2019 (ED98).
+These changes were considered through the SA process to determine if they significantly affected the findings set out in the SA Report (EB204) submitted alongside the Local Plan Submission Version 2017.
+The Additional Modifications mainly related to minor edits to the text and were therefore screened out as not being significant in terms of the SA, i.e. they would be inherently unlikely to give rise to significant effects. - 4.2 As set out in the SA Addendum 2021 (EB210) the SA process as it applies to the Main Modifications was undertaken in three stages and was structured as follows: - Screening each of the Main Modifications was screened to determine if it is likely to significantly affect the findings of the of the SA Report (EB204). - Alternatives in light of the proposed modifications sets out if there is a need for further consideration of reasonable alternatives through the SA process in light of the proposed Main Modifications. - Appraisal of the Local Plan Submission Version plus proposed modifications considers the Local Plan Submission Version and proposed Main Modifications to determine if the findings of the previous SA work should be amended.